-(1) An advertising form in the sense of these General Terms and Conditions can, for example, be made up of one or more of the following elements:- a picture, with or without text, a series of musical notes with or without moving pictures (e.g. banners),- a sensitive area which, when clicked, initiates a connection to further data at an online address given by the Advertiser, e.g. that of the Advertiser (i.e. a link)
+(d) An “Advertising Form” may, for example, consist of one or more of the following: an image with or without text; a series of musical notes with or without moving images (e.g., banners); a sensitive area that when clicked hyperlinks to an online location provided by the Advertiser, that is, that belongs to the Advertiser.

-(2) Advertisements, which in form or appearance are not immediately recognisable as such will be altered to make this clear.
+An advertisement that in form or appearance is not immediately recognizable as such will be amended to make this clear.

 3. Conclusion of a contract

 (a) The contract enters into force through confirmation in writing (which includes e-mail), subject to the provisions of individual agreements.
 Should this confirmation not be received, the Advertising Order will be deemed confirmed by the publication of the advertisement.
 Advertising Orders placed verbally, for example by telephone, are subject to these general terms and conditions too.